Charles Eisenstein

-Life
+Life and career

 Born in 1967, Eisenstein graduated from Yale University in 1989 with a degree in Mathematics and Philosophy.
 He lived in Taiwan for nine years, where he became fluent in Mandarin Chinese and worked as a translator.
 He married there, had children, and later returned to the United States.
 He describes his late 20s through his mid 30s as "a long period of intensifying crisis".
-During this time, he held short term positions as a construction worker, college instructor, and yoga teacher, but spent most of his time as a stay-at-home dad.
+During this time, he held short-term positions as a construction worker, college instructor, and yoga teacher, but spent most of his time as a stay-at-home dad.
 He then spent four years writing The Ascent of Humanity, which was published in 2007 and became his first commercially successful book, launching his writing career.
 Eisenstein has four sons; one with his current wife, Stella, and three with his previous wife, Patsy.
-He currently lives in Asheville, North Carolina.
+He currently lives in Rhode Island, New England.

+Eisenstein has published op-ed pieces in The Guardian and The Huffington Post on topics including genetic modification, the patenting of seeds and debt.
+He is a contributing editor at the website Reality Sandwich.
+He appeared on Oprah Winfrey's Super Soul Sunday on July 16, 2017.
+He has periodically published essays on his website and in his newsletter.

+On May 15, 2023, Eisenstein announced that he had taken an advisor's position in the campaign of then-Democratic (later independent) Presidential candidate Robert F. Kennedy Jr. In that capacity, he participated in a fundraising event, held June 27, 2023, bringing together several prominent anti-vaccine activists, such as Mikki Willis, Sayer Ji, Del Bigtree, Sherri Tenpenny and Joe Mercola.
+According to federal election filings, Eisenstein was paid as much as $21,000 per month for his services to the campaign.
+After Kennedy dropped out of the presidential race and endorsed Donald Trump, Eisenstein wrote: "I am not joining Donald Trump’s campaign, but if I have the opportunity to seed ideas into his mind, his message, his campaign, or his administration, I will do so.
+I would do the same for anyone in a position of institutional power.
+If such people are open to any element of the new-and-ancient story I serve, then I am available to meet them in their openness."
+In subsequent articles, Eisenstein refused to confirm or deny whether he is "pro-Trump" or "anti-Trump."